 Unconditional auction sale

 An unconditional auction sale is the traditional method used by auction houses.
-With this method, you need to pay the deposit, which is usually 10% of the purchase price, as soon as you’ve made the successful bid and then the exchange of contracts takes place.
-The remaining 90% has to be paid within 28 days, which gives you 20 working days to organise your auction finance.
-This is a short timescale, especially when relying on a mortgage to finance your purchase, but it can be done as long as you’ve prepared adequately in advance of the auction.
-You need to ensure you’ve carried out your due diligence beforehand with a survey and legal checks so that you’re not faced with any nasty surprises after the hammer falls.
+With this method, you need to pay the deposit, which is usually 10% of the purchase price, as soon as you’ve made the successful bid.
+The exchange of contracts then takes place.
+The remaining 90% has to be paid within 28 days.
+This gives you 20 working days to organise your auction finance.
+This is a short timescale, especially when relying on a mortgage to finance your purchase.
+However, it can be done as long as you’ve prepared adequately in advance of the auction.
+You need to ensure you’ve carried out your due diligence beforehand with a survey and legal checks.
+That way, you’re not faced with any nasty surprises after the hammer falls.

 Due to their fast nature, unconditional auction sales are particularly suited to cash buyers and investors who are used to buying properties at auction.
-When you’re new to auctions or are relying on a mortgage, it may be better to check which auction houses in Kent, London and Edinburgh offer the modern method of auction, known as a conditional auction sale.
+When you’re new to auctions or are relying on a mortgage, it may be better to check which auction houses in Kent, London and Edinburgh offer the modern method of auction.
+This is known as a conditional auction sale.

 Conditional auction sale

 This method has made auctions much more accessible to residential buyers.
 The modern method of auction offers more flexibility and a longer time to complete.
-When the hammer falls, instead of paying your deposit and exchanging contracts, you sign a reservation agreement and pay a reservation fee, which is non-refundable unless the sale falls through due to the seller.
-This fee is usually up to 5% of the property price and is paid in addition to the amount you bid for the property.
+When the hammer falls, instead of paying your deposit and exchanging contracts, you sign a reservation agreement and pay a reservation fee.
+This is non-refundable unless the sale falls through due to the seller.
+This fee is usually up to 5% of the property price.
+It’s paid in addition to the amount you bid for the property.

 You then have 28 days within which to carry out your due diligence before the contracts are exchanged.
-Until this point, you are not legally bound to buy the property as you would be via an unconditional auction sale.
+Until this point, you’re not legally bound to buy the property as you would be via an unconditional auction sale.
 Instead, the property is reserved for you and you are protected from being gazumped.
 If you haven’t done so already, this is the time to instruct a surveyor.
-You need to ask your solicitor to go ahead with the legal checks and ask your lender to proceed when using a mortgage as your auction finance.
+You need to ask your solicitor to go ahead with the legal checks.
+You also need to ask your lender to proceed when using a mortgage as your auction finance.